The Transaction Log (SQL Server)

 Partial updates to large value data types, using the .WRITE clause in the UPDATE statement when inserting or appending new data.
 Note that minimal logging is not used when existing values are updated.
 For more information about large value data types, see Data Types (Transact-SQL).

-The WRITETEXT and UPDATETEXT statements are deprecated; avoid using them in new applications.
+The WRITETEXT and UPDATETEXT statements are deprecated, so you should avoid using them in new applications.

 If the database is set to the simple or bulk-logged recovery model, some index DDL operations are minimally logged whether the operation is executed offline or online.
 The minimally logged index operations are as follows: